All you need is Word or Excel or similar

 Recovery information

 Most online accounts will now ask for an email address and/or a mobile phone number where the account provider can send a code that allows you to get back into your account if there is a password problem.
 My experience tells me that it is most definitely a good thing to be unequivocally certain as to this recovery information.
-If you are having password problems you really do not want to be asking yourself “did I use my Hotmail address, my son’s address, my daughter’s address?” etcetera.
+If you are having password problems you really do not want to be asking yourself “did I use my Hotmail address, my son’s address, my daughter’s address as the recovery address?”

 Other information